Direct Marketing Association (South Africa)

 The Direct Marketing Association of South Africa (DMASA) is a Section 21 Company and self-regulatory organization empowered by law to ensure that direct marketers adhere to a strict code of practice, and to protect the rights of consumers when buying from direct marketing organisations.

 The DMA's website carries a national opt-out database where, once registered, users will not be contacted by any member companies of the DMA.
+However, accessing this database requires you to submit your ID, phone number, and email address.
+This information would typically be kept confidential from direct marketers.
+And exposing it like this to the internet makes consumers solely dependent on the security measures they, the DMA, have implemented for its protection.